Your (coating) specification did not come out the way you had in mind?

-By bringing SCICON worldwide bvba on-board, you are adding the proper knowledge, experience and attitude to help you maximize on your coating specifications, immediately reducing both costs and risks involved with corrosion protection related activities to all parties involved.
+By bringing SCICON worldwide bvba on board, you are adding the proper knowledge, experience, and attitude to help you maximize your coating specifications, immediately reducing both costs and risks involved with corrosion protection-related activities to all parties involved.

 Did you know?
 That a new version of ISO 12944 was published in 2018, including a number of important new features and aspects, so now is probably the best time to revisit your current specifications and have them upgraded to the newest state-of-art.